tom-randell/talking-clock/README.md

 # TALKING-CLOCK

+The easiest way to get started is by [opening this in GitPod](https://tomrandell-talkingclock-kxcfot22qfd.ws-eu61.gitpod.io/)

 To get started clone the repo and run `npm install`. you can run tests with `npm run test` or run the API with `npm run start:api`.